In this Viome review we discuss the pros and cons of stool testing, and how Viome compares to other tests.

 As of yet, Viome doesn’t offer personalized coaching services from a professional, which can rack up the costs a lot.
 Right now, they employ a gene pathway scoring system and machine learning model to derive trends and patterns from data.

-Unfortunately, due to state regulatory reasons, the Viome test is unavailable temporarily in states like New York, Pennsylvania, Maryland, Rhode Island, and Delaware.
+Unfortunately, due to state regulatory reasons, the Viome test is unavailable in New York (most functional medicine testing is not available there)

 It was just recently made available in Australia, and now in many parts of the world.